Do’s and Don’ts of Crawl Space Encapsulation

 THE DO’S OF CRAWL SPACE ENCAPSULATION

-Now we know the don’ts of encapsulating a crawl space, now let’s look at the dos.
+Now we know the don’ts of encapsulating a crawl space, now let’s do it right!

 Depending on the current state of your crawl space, you need to get it ready first.
 Some of the issues you may need to address include: